-Leaseholder in Freising: Chance for families or financial traps?
+Long-term lease in Freising: Opportunity for families or financial trap?

 Leasehold models in Freising offer families an affordable alternative to buying property.
-Find out now!
+Find out more now!

-Leaseholder in Freising: Chance for families or financial traps?
+Long-term lease in Freising: Opportunity for families or financial trap?

 A lot is happening on the real estate market in Freising.
 More and more families are turning to the leasehold model, which represents an interesting alternative to the classic purchase of land.
 Given the rapidly rising real estate prices and interest rates, this form of property acquisition is becoming increasingly attractive.
 How Mercury reports, the leasehold model opens up new living space for younger generations.